 The best candidates for a Facelift

 A facelift can make you look younger and fresher, and it may enhance your self-confidence in the process.
-But it can't give you a totally different look, nor can it restore the health and vitality of your youth.
+But it can't give you a completely different look, nor can it restore the health and vitality of your youth.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

 Planning your Facelift Plastic Surgery